 Can my doctor prescribe medicine for IBS?

 If you are suffering from pain, your doctor may prescribe antispasmodic medicines to reduce cramping.
-Heating pads and hot baths can also be used.
+Use heating pads and hot baths too.
 If suffering from diarrhea loperamide (brand name: Imodium) may be of help.
 For constipation a laxative may be prescribed.
 You may also be prescribed a tranquilizer or sedative, an antidepressant, or an antibiotic depending on the symptoms.
 Your doctor may also recommend a probiotic or a fiber supplement.

 Cognitive-behavioral therapy, standard psychotherapy, and hypnotherapy may help some IBS patients.